Christopher-Loynes/DisasterDetectionTool/README.md

 ## Exports

-All disasters detected are exported in 2 formats.
+**All disasters detected are exported in 2 formats.**

-1) The geographic location of events are overlayed on a map.
-Each colour indicates a different disaster-type.
+**1) The geographic location of events are overlayed on a map.
+Each colour indicates a different disaster-type.**
     - Example below is based on tweets classified using a Naive Bayes text classifier

 ![nbclusterplot100](https://user-images.githubusercontent.com/34406492/46284225-eb539d00-c56e-11e8-9689-50f34a9a26d8.png)

-2) .CSV export that contains:
+**2) .CSV export that contains:**
      - Disaster type
      - Name of the geographic location
      - Coordinates of the geographic location

 ## Resources